 Based in a former junior high school, 3331 Arts Chiyoda houses a score of free contemporary art galleries offering a mix of exhibitions and interactive installations.
 Be sure to check out the galleries of the Bakuchoro area such as Taro Nasu Gallery.

 Beautiful foliage and horticultural skills can be admired in Tokyo’s traditional gardens.
-Free-to-enter gardens include those attached to the Hotel New Ōtani in Akasaka and the Hotel Chinzanso, as well as the lush grounds of Happō-en, near Shirokanedai Station, and the Imperial Palace East Garden.
-Tokyo also has excellent public parks, from the central Yoyogi-kōen, to Inokashira-kōen in Kichijoji (where the not free-to-enter Studio Ghibli Museum is also located).
+Free-to-enter gardens include those attached to the Hotel New Ōtani in Akasaka and the Hotel Chinzanso, as well as the lush grounds of Happō-en, near Shirokanedai Station.
+Tokyo also has excellent public parks, from Ueno-koen in the north, to Inokashira-kōen in Kichijoji (where the not free-to-enter Studio Ghibli Museum is also located).
 Said parks are prime spots for joining beer-fueled hanami (flower-watching) parties during the spring cherry blossom season.

-The streets of Yanaka, Nezu and Sendagi – three areas collectively known as Yanesen – provide an idea of what pre-WWII Tokyo.
-These areas were collectively spared by firebombings, so you'll find small temples and shrines, craft shops, galleries and cafes, and Yanaka-reien, one of the city’s oldest graveyards.
+The streets of Yanaka, Nezu and Sendagi – three areas collectively known as Yanesen – offer a lens into pre-WWII Tokyo.
+These areas were collectively spared by firebombings, so you'll find narrow walking streets, small temples and shrines, craft shops, galleries, and cafes, and Yanaka-reien, one of the city’s oldest graveyards.
 Interesting galleries include SCAI the Bathhouse, in a 200-year-old public bath.

-Survey the city 663ft (202m) above ground from the observation deck of the Tokyo Metropolitan Government Building – on a clear day you may catch a glimpse of Mt Fuji.
-Come at dusk to catch spectacular sunsets and the city burst into neon-lit action.
+Survey the city 202m (663ft) above ground from the observation deck of the Tokyo Metropolitan Government Building – on a clear day you may catch a glimpse of Mt Fuji.
+Come at dusk to see spectacular sunsets and the city burst into neon-lit action.

-Tsukiji Market has a bunch of stalls selling dried aonori (edible seaweed), pickles, bamboo rolling mats and more.
-Come early to get breakfast from the food vendors and to bask in some old Tokyo ambience.
+Tsukiji Market has a bunch of stalls selling fresh seafood, dried aonori (edible seaweed), pickles, bamboo rolling mats, kitchen knives, and more.
+Come early to get breakfast (at a price) from the food vendors and to bask in some old Tokyo ambience.
 If the weather is on your side, embark upon a lengthy (approximately 6km/4-mile) stroll along the Sumida River promenade to Asakusa in the north, where Senso-ji Temple resides.
 Expect to find afternoon joggers, lone musicians practicing their craft, and chugging river taxis along the way.